LaunchPlatform/beanhub-import/README.md

 The following keys are available for the import configuration:

--`name`: An optional name for the user to comment on this matching rule.
+- `name`: An optional name for the user to comment on this matching rule.
 Currently, it has no functional purpose.
--`match`: The rule for matching raw transactions extracted from the input CSV files.
+- `match`: The rule for matching raw transactions extracted from the input CSV files.
 As described in the Import Match Rule Definition
--`actions`: Decide what to do with the matched raw transactions, as the Import Action Definition describes.
+- `actions`: Decide what to do with the matched raw transactions, as the Import Action Definition describes.

 #### Import Match Rule Definition